Amritanshu2/Movie_Review_Website/README.md

 Access the application in your browser at http://localhost:3000.

 Architecture Diagram
-A high-level architecture diagram illustrates the interactions between the front-end, back-end, and database components of the system.
+A high-level architecture diagram illustrating the interactions between the front-end, back-end, and database components will be added here.

-Project Goals
-The Movie Review Website aims to provide an engaging platform for movie lovers to interact with film content, while offering administrators powerful tools for managing and curating the platform.
-The project combines modern web technologies to create a user-friendly experience with extensive management capabilities.